 About The Program

 Light the World! is a chance for high school students to investigate, research, and learn how faith and culture interact with everyday activities.
 Each day we witness how this is achieved at a locale in D.C.
 Students witness faithful excellence in action in business, science, politics, sports, and the arts.
-Visiting places such as the Capitol, NASA Goddard, and Washington Nationals Stadium and hearing from people who have achieved success in those realms talk about how faith intersects with those activities.
+Visiting places such as the Capitol, National Gallery of Art, and Washington Nationals Stadium and hearing from people who have achieved success in those realms talk about how faith intersects with those activities.

 Secondary, this is an opportunity for students to experience a taste of college life while still in high school.
 Students live in a dorm for the week, eat at the dining hall, live with their peers, and get a taste of the intellectual, social, and spiritual life that a university like Catholic University offers.
 Part of the follow-up even involves help with college application essays even if it is not our university.
 The summer institute will be facilitated by CUA’s own college students who are faith-filled students in all areas discussed above.

 Light the World! takes place at The Catholic University of America in Washington, D.C.
 Students live in dorms, eat in dining halls, learn in classrooms, pray in sacred spaces, and have fun with one another around campus.
 They live college life for a week.
 They also visit a different impressive site in Washington, D.C. each day.

 Light the World!
 2018 will offer two sessions.
 You can choose to apply to either of the 2 sessions both of which last one full week.
 Students arrive late Sunday afternoon and leave Saturday at lunchtime.

 Week 2: July 8- July 14, 2018